OrhanKupusoglu/docker-tetris/README.md

 ### Docker Compose Commands

 The application can be built and run with a simple shell script, [docker.sh](./docker/docker.sh), which creates a [tarball](https://en.wikipedia.org/wiki/Tarball_(computing)) from the Flask web application.
-This tarball is refered to in the [Dockerfile-App](./docker/Dockerfile-App) script.
+This tarball is referred to in the [Dockerfile-App](./docker/Dockerfile-App) script.

 ```
 $ cd docker